 Changes to the structure of UK Core.

-In the case of proposals involving significant changes in the nature of UK Core, if the Senate Council approves the proposed changes, the Senate Council shall put the proposal on the Senate agenda for action.
+In the case of proposals involving significant changes (SR 3.1.5.1.3) in the nature of UK Core, if the Senate Council approves the proposed changes, the Senate Council shall put the proposal on the Senate agenda for action.
 [US: 5/7/2012]

 Exception for minor program changes